 Now, after four months, major US sports have returned.
 Furthermore, Colorado sports betting apps continue to launch or announce plans to enter the market.

 At 7-2, the Colorado Rockies have tied the second-best start in franchise history.

 The Colorado Avalanche had a heckuva return to the ice with a Nazem Kadri game-winning goal at 0.1 seconds remaining in regulation to beat the St. Louis Blues.
 It was the first win in the round-robin seeding for the Avalanche.

 The Denver Nuggets started their eight-game seeding schedule 1-1, with the potential for a long playoff run.

-All that is to say, the Colorado sports betting market has only scratched the surface.
+All that is to say, the CO sports betting market has only scratched the surface.

 Colorado was in for an adventure when sports betting became official on May 1.

 Despite some major and unexpected hurdles along the way, the expectations remain a mile high for the three-month-old market.